 Did you know that the Northland Arboretum is shared by two cities, Brainerd and Baxter?
 Did you know that there are three landholders that make up the grounds of the Arb?
 Crow Wing County, The Nature Conservency and the Northland Arboretum are land owners and all property is managed by the 501(c)3 non-profit organization called the Paul Bunyan Northland Arboretum.

 The Northland Arboretum encompasses over 500 acres in the heart of Brainerd/Baxter, Minnesota.
 This member-supported, non-profit organization was founded with the closure of the Brainerd Landfill in 1972.
-Left untouched, the 40-acre landfill site now supports a grassland.
-The arboretum owns a beautiful Norway Pine Plantation to the north and leases land from Crow Wing County behind the Westgate Mall.
-The Nature Conservancy owns nearly 200 acres within the arboretum boundaries...one of Minnesota's primary examples of Jack Pine Savanna.
+Left untouched, the 40-acre landfill site now supports a prairie restoration project that is full of native grasses and plants.
+The Arboretum owns a beautiful Norway Pine Plantation on the north end of the expansive property and leases land from Crow Wing County behind the Westgate Mall.
+The Nature Conservancy owns nearly 200 acres within the Arboretum's boundaries - one of Minnesota's primary examples of Jack Pine Savanna!

 Open dusk to dawn seven days a week to offer respite to residents and visitors.
 Sit in the gazebo, linger on the bridge, stroll along a path or wind through the winter woods on skis—whether you have an hour or a day, tranquility will surely enhance your visit.

 There are many magnificent gardens to view including the Garden Gazebo, where many beautiful weddings have been held.
 They also have other gardens that feature a memorial wall, water fall and aquatic plants, which have been identified for easy viewing.
 The Northland Arboretum with its beautiful gardens, has been featured by Jason Davis on his show “On The Road Again”.